Learn cPanel

 On the newly displayed page, at the top, you will see three buttons.

-• DESTROY - Use this button if you would like to delete the application and its configuration.
+• DESTROY - Please use this button if you would like to delete the application and its configuration.

-• CANCEL - This button will get you back to the default page for the "Setup Node.js App" feature where all of your Node.js applications will be displayed.
+• CANCEL - Please use this button will get you back to the default page for the "Setup Node.js App" feature where all of your Node.js applications will be displayed.

-• SAVE - In case you have performed any modifications to the configuration of the application you can Save those by clicking on this button.
+• SAVE - Please use this button; in case you have performed any modifications to the configuration of the application, you can Save those by clicking on this button.

 Right below the buttons, you will see the command that you will need to enter in order to access the Virtual Environment for this particular Node.js application.